MMV-Lab/vessel-express-napari/README.md

 ## License

-Distributed under the terms of the [BSD-3] license, "vessel-express" is free and open source software
+Distributed under the terms of the [BSD-3] license, "vessel-express-napari" is free and open source software

 ## Issues